 All of our parent and carer support volunteers have personal experience of parenting or caring for a child with MCAS or suspected MCAS.
 Volunteers are trained in Safeguarding, Active Listening and Suicide Prevention as well as providing DBS checks for security purposes.

 Your community needs you.
-Mast Cell Action are looking for UK-based volunteers to provide one-to-one support to individuals with MCAS for our exciting new peer support services.
+Mast Cell Action are looking for UK-based volunteers to provide one-to-one support to individuals with MCAS for our peer support services.
 Volunteers offer emotional support to those accessing the service, sharing knowledge and experiences.
 These will be dedicated support services for the most vulnerable members of our community.

 This is an exciting opportunity for those who wish to support others to ‘give back’ and feel valued in being able to make a difference in their communities.
 Volunteers will need to be patient, empathetic, compassionate, have good communication and listening skills and have lived-experience of MCAS or suspected MCAS.